- United Nations World Organization Against TortureOMCT International Secretariat

 Patents for military technology have been identified as the cause of many claims of psychological and emotional harassment.
 Many people in these States of America are reporting to be targets of military and government research of remote neural monitoring and behavior influence technology via the use of Directed Energy Weapons and electronic harassment.
 A significant percentage of these people have been forcefully admitted to mental institutions and psychiatric hospitals as a result of filing complaints of this harassment.
 False diagnoses have been used to label the victim with schizophrenia and/or delusional diagnosis.
 Depression is another diagnosis usual to this type of psychological and physical mistreatment of humans which fits the description of torture.
 Some of the victims have found that their mothers were also victimized by some psychological symptoms that can now be attributed to the use of military technology on them.

-We applauded the March 7, 2013 signing of the Violence Against Women Act by President Obama which strengthens the laws against the abuse of domestic violence.
+We applauded the signing of the Violence Against Women Act and other laws which strengthens the protection of women against the abuse of domestic violence.
 On May 2, 2013, Vice-President Joe Biden remarked that women do not want to report abuse because of the fear of being “raped by the system”.
 This statement could be used to support and include claims of being labeled schizophrenic or delusional by the same system that is sworn to “protect, serve and provide medical attention”.
 The law strengthens the criminal justice system's response to crimes against women, including domestic violence, sexual assault and trafficking, says UPI’s Dennis Brack.